thiippal/running-courses-at-csc/README.md

 ```
 Scroll down to the line containing `pkg-resources==0.0.0` and press <kbd>Control</kbd>+<kbd>k</kbd> to delete the line.

-Another problem emerges from conflicting versions of the [NumPy](https://www.numpy.org/) library.
+As of April 2019, another problem emerges from conflicting versions of the [NumPy](https://www.numpy.org/) library.

 Fix this problem by finding the line containing `numpy==1.16.2` and changing the line to `numpy==1.15.4`.